- Governance: Republic, Federal state

 In 2008, Russia’s short war with Georgia didn’t cause any direct consequences for Putin, but the annexation of Crimea and the initiation of the war in Eastern Ukraine in 2014, led to sanctions against core Russian actors.
 A strong war of words based on fake news and extensive propaganda, has set fire to several international conflicts and polarised the relationship with Russia and several countries worldwide.
 A weakening economy coupled with strong public discontent with war and social problems, are threatening Putin’s popularity domestically.

 The Norwegian Helsinki Committee has co–operated with and supported dissidents, activists, lawyers and journalists in Russia since 1977.
 Paying attention to dialogue, we have also had several co–operation projects with Russian governmental institutions like the ombudsman office, prison authorities and schools through human rights education, exchanges and other initiatives.
 The main methodology is solidarity and support to Russian citizens who fight corruption, torture, election fraud, an ineffective court system, threats and abuse in their own country.
-We have paid particular attention to the North Caucasus, and we are documenting abuse during the two Chechen wars through Natalia Estemirova Documentation Center.
+We have paid particular attention to the North Caucasus, and we are documenting abuse through Natalia Estemirova Documentation Center.

 We have also observed several elections together with local partners.
 Through long term support, we have contributed to a strengthened civil society where activists, journalists and lawyers support each other, assist victims of human rights abuse, and do preventive work.
 In parallel, we work amongst the public and decision makers internationally to disseminate and advocate the work of the «the other Russia».